diffpy/diffpy.github.io/products/diffpycmi/index.rst

    conda update diffpy-cmi

-If you don't want to use Anaconda, it is also possible to :doc:`install DiffPy-CMI from sources <install>`.
+If you don't want to use Anaconda you can :doc:`install DiffPy-CMI from sources <install>`.
 Note that this method takes more time and requires more experience with the operating system.